Serving all 26 counties across Ireland

 All pricing is exclusive of VAT.
 Night cleaning contracts are typically priced on a fixed monthly basis after a site survey, so you receive a predictable invoice regardless of minor variations in hours.
 The night premium is a reflection of fair pay for unsocial hours — it attracts reliable, experienced operatives who deliver consistent results.

-For a precise quotation tailored to your premises, request a free site survey and we will deliver a fixed-price quote within 48 hours.
+For a precise quotation tailored to your premises, request a site survey and we will deliver a fixed-price quote within 48 hours.

 Our Night Cleaning Security Protocols